Selm123/ubor/README.md

 # README

-Ask
-1. How to hide api key and upload to heroku

-Do
-1. add default 'NSW Australia' to from and to address
+1. User flow walk through and fix info display
-2. update booking seed
+2. Styling
+3. authorisation
+4. clean code and add comment
+5. test

-3. rename heroku and permit heroku address in google api
+add default 'NSW Australia' to from and to address rename heroku and permit heroku address in google api
-4. style website

 ## User Flow and Wireframes